 Today shipping industry has become a dynamic market.
-From 2000 to 2008 world trade increased by an average 5.4 per cent each year.
-As markets are becoming increasingly globalized, necessity for shipping bigger volumes of cargo in less time possible is also increasing.
-Tankers, shipping containers and bulk carriers are the most important means of transportation of today’s time.
+From 2000 to 2008 world trade increased by an average 5.4 percent each year.
+As markets are becoming increasingly globalized, a necessity for shipping bigger volumes of cargo in less time possible is also increasing.
+Tankers, shipping containers, and bulk carriers are the most important means of transportation of today’s time.
 About 90 percent of world trade is carried by the international shipping industry!
 Containers have boosted globalization more than all trade agreements in the past 50 years put together!
-Earlier the goods to be shipped used to be crammed in to the hold of a ship and loose cargo in wooden crates would be loaded and unloaded by vast crews of dockworkers.
+Earlier the goods to be shipped used to be crammed into the hold of a ship and lose cargo in wooden crates would be loaded and unloaded by vast crews of dockworkers.
 The process was unwieldy, unreliable and so slow that ships often spent longer docked than they did at sea.
 Containers changed this in several ways.
 The price of everything fell, starting with the cost of loading and unloading.
-However some notorious pests like insects are proving to be a major threat to the shipping industry.
+However, some notorious pests like insects are proving to be a major threat to the shipping industry.
 They not only damage the goods being shipped but are also dangerous as these pests carry and spread deadly diseases.
-Also introduction of foreign pest in any country can be dangerous for the local agricultural produce.
+Also, the introduction of a foreign pest in any country can be dangerous for the local agricultural produce.

-There have been reported incidences of pests contaminating the food stuff which is carried in the shipping containers.
+There have been reported incidences of pests contaminating the foodstuff which is carried in the shipping containers.
 The pests that eat foodstuffs are usually not present in large numbers to be noticed by crews.
-Few pests left behind while unloading continue to breed and multiply in cargo unless eradicated.
+Few pests left behind while unloading continues to breed and multiply in cargo unless eradicated.
 The combination of a residual pest population and food debris in un-cleaned cracks and crevices leads to the large numbers of pests that attack and spoil subsequent cargoes.
 Each year, pests cause losses that vary from 5-10% of the value of the original crops.
 Few insects even seriously reduce the nutritive value of a large quantity of material.
 Such pest infestation can also trigger a complex heating process that spreads throughout the pile and causes losses more serious than those resulting from the insects themselves.
-Also the foodstuffs with even mild infestation need to be dis- carded since the food products reaching the consumer should be free of insect material in any case.
+Also, the foodstuffs with even mild infestation need to be discarded since the food products reaching the consumer should be free of insect material in any case.

 Let us look at some incidences pertaining to the damage caused by pest migration to a foreign country through these shipping containers.